 Serve the soup with some nice Polish rye bread.

 This soup tastes even better a day or two after it is made!
-When you take the soup out of the refrigerator to reheat it, it will have become very think.
+When you take the soup out of the refrigerator to reheat it, it will have become very thick.
 Gently reheat it, stirring it often.
 You may have to add a bit more liquid to this soup if it has gotten too thick.
 It also freezes beautifully!

 If you are a fan of split-pea soup you might also want to try my Green Split Pea Soup which has chunks of turkey kielbasa in it.